Light rail in North America: First generation

-Seven of these systems are vestigial "legacy" first-generation streetcar systems that were spared the fate of the other streetcar systems that were closed in the United States during the 1950s-1970s due to their having some grade separation from other traffic (e.g. subway tunnels) and relatively high ridership.
+Boston's Green Line is one of the surviving first-generation systems, and is the sixth-busiest light rail system in North America.

+Seven first-generation streetcar systems remained in operation after many U.S. streetcar systems were replaced by buses between the 1950s and 1970s.
+In each city, the surviving lines represent only a small portion of the larger streetcar networks that once existed.
+These systems generally remained in operation because they included infrastructure not easily adaptable to bus service, such as subway tunnels or private rights-of-way, while continuing to carry relatively high ridership.
+Most of the surviving systems have since undergone varying degrees of modernization.

 The New Orleans streetcar system, established in 1835, is the oldest continuously operating street railroad in the world.
 Many lines would be converted to bus service after 1924.
 However, several lines have remained unaltered from their initial alignments, and some expansions of the system have been performed.
 Boston's Tremont Street subway was the first rapid transit tunnel built in North America in 1897, and was intended to speed up service by removing streetcars from the traffic-clogged streets.
 That tunnel would later see modern light rail service in the form of the Green Line light rail network.
 The Ashmont–Mattapan High-Speed Line was converted from a commuter rail line in 1929, and has continuously used PCC streetcars since.
 Cleveland and Philadelphia have light rail systems originally built as interurban railroads that only received maintenance and rolling stock improvements while offering nearly the same services since their inceptions.
 Additionally, Philadelphia's system of subway–surface streetcar lines, which utilize a tunnel in the downtown area, were largely established in their current configuration by 1956.
 Newark Light Rail was only fully converted from PCC streetcars to modern light rail vehicles in 2001, having been operating since the 1930s.

 Of the seven surviving historic streetcar systems, two of these have seen their service substantial revamped and modernized since their inception.
 By World War II, most of San Francisco's streetcar routes had been converted to buses, but some lines still utilized exclusive right of ways.
 The upper level of the newly constructed Market Street subway, originally intended to carry several lines of the Bay Area Rapid Transit system, was given to the San Francisco Municipal Railway to establish the Muni Metro.
 Simultaneously, PCC cars were replaced with modern light rail vehicles, service rerouted from the surface, and several stations were upgraded to include high-level platforms.
 Total rerouting took place in 1982, however large parts of the network still feature street running sections and varying degrees of traffic separation.

-After failing to establish a guided busway scheme in the city, Pittsburgh sought to revitalize their South Hills trolley lines and establish more reliable transit.
+After failing to establish a people mover system in the city, Pittsburgh sought to revitalize their South Hills trolley lines and establish more reliable transit.
 A new downtown tunnel was approved, and the line was rehabilitated to light rail standards with new extensions planned.
 Light rail trains began running in 1984 with the tunnel opening in 1985.